 How to choose the exact right words

 Did you know that there are over 200,000 words in the English language?
 Or that the average native speaker has around 20,000 words in their active vocabulary?
-That’s an awful lots of words.
+That’s an awful lots of words, even for a copywriter!
 So how do you choose the exact right ones to describe what you do and help your brand stand out from the crowd?

 One of the things I love most about the English language is the fact that you’re never limited to just one way of saying things.
 A meal can be tasty or it can be delicious, it can be succulent, scrumptious, finger-licking good, or even just plain yummy.
 They all mean pretty much the same thing, but the one you choose can substantially alter the essence of what you’re saying.